sourav-patra/ng-tic-tac-toe/README.md

 # NgTicTacToe

 A game of tic-tac-toe.
 Also a PWA.
+Find the live link [here](https://play-ng-tic-tac-toe.herokuapp.com/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.